-Your bedroom should be a peaceful place for rest and sleep.
+Your bedroom should be ideal for relaxation and sleep.
 Temperature, lighting, and noise should be controlled so that your bedroom environment helps you to fall and stay asleep.
 If you’ve got a pet that sleeps in the room with you, consider moving it to some other place if it often disturbs you during the night.

 Make sure your bed is comfortable

 It’s difficult to get a restful night of sleep on a mattress that’s too soft or too hard, or a bed that’s too small or old.
 Livpure’s wide range of mattresses- memory foam mattresses, ayurvedic foam mattresses, latex mattresses, ortho mattresses, etc. can take care of all your needs.
 If you sleep with a partner, a memory foam mattress is the best for you as it will keep your partner’s movements at bay and won’t disturb you at night.

 Invest in comfortable sleeping pillows to keep your head in a comfortable position while you sleep.
 Explore the wide range of pillows on Livpure to buy only what suits you the best!